 9. Select your tools

-Starting your own business means having more to do than reasonably can be done.
+Taking the steps to start an online business means having more to do than reasonably can be done.
 That's why business owners shouldn't underestimate the value of good software—it's one of the best ways to reduce the heavy lifting involved in running a business.
 The right tool fits the job to be done, so the first step to earning back some of your time is figuring out which streams of work continually eat up portions of your time.

 Are there repetitive tasks in that list that don't require much decision-making?
 Software is perfect for streamlining or automating that sort of work.
 You can also deploy software early to support some of your marketing and sales work; while there's a genuine risk of getting distracted with excess tools, there's a portion of marketing that will benefit from automation from day one.